 So if it’s not in your best interest to succumb to seasonal make-up trends, then what do you do?

-- Start with a basic, working selection of matte eye shadows, e.g., a pale base shade with some corrective properties
+- Start with an essential, working selection of matte eye shadows, e.g., a pale base shade with some corrective properties

 - Try a medium and a dark-toned neutral with the right undertone for your eye color

-- Your blush can be clear rose, coral or pink
+- Your blush can be a bright rose, coral, or pink

 - Keep your lips soft too, with the same color as your blush